The Darien Fire Marshal's Office is open to the public.

 Darien Fire Marshal's Office

 The Darien Fire Marshal's office is located in the Town Hall.
-Personnel include the Fire Marshal, Deputy Fire Marshal/Emergency Management Director, three part-time Fire Inspectors, and a Secretary.
+Personnel include the Fire Marshal, Deputy Fire Marshal/Emergency Management Director, four part-time Fire Inspectors, and a Secretary.
 The Fire Marshal's Office represents Darien's three Volunteer Fire Departments: Darien, Noroton, and Noroton Heights.

 The Darien Fire Marshal's Office works with and through the Connecticut State Fire Marshal's Office and the Connecticut Department of Emergency Service and Public Protection.